ebebbington/copytube/README.md

 ## Nginx

 Our proxy server for handling PHP requests to be passed to the PHP-FPM process, and passes all requests to the PHP container

+## Selenium

+Container to aid in browser testing for the copytube phpfpm component, more specifically to be used with Laravel Dusk, as it has troubles on its own running inside a docker container

 # Prerequisites